Start of Main Content

 These EHR systems are distinct from standard electronic health records, which are typically used in inpatient hospital settings and are designed to perform a different set of functions.
 Ambulatory EHRs are tailored to support the unique workflow of outpatient care, such as managing office visits, prescriptions, and billing.
 By contrast, standard EHRs may be designed for more complex tasks like bed management, interoperability with other departments, clinical decision support, and more.

-Today, EHRs can be found in nearly all hospitals and at most physician group locations, with the most common inpatient EHR vendor being Epic.
-As of 2021, 96% of hospitals and 72% of office-based physicians have adopted EHRs.
+Today, nearly all hospitals utilize EHRs as well as physician groups, with the most common inpatient EHR vendor being Epic.
+As of 2024, our data shows that 98% of hospitals have adopted EHRs.

 Below, we explore the market share of the top ambulatory EHR vendors.